SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ### Preparation

-In this section we discuss the set up that you will use, the implementation choices and the conventions that we will follow during all this chapter.
+In this section we discuss the setup that you will use, the implementation choices, and the conventions that we will follow during this book.

 #### Getting Pharo